tobal/zorp-tutorial/start_basic_concepts.rst

 How Rule works?
 ^^^^^^^^^^^^^^^

-The *Rule* answers to the "who", "what" and indirectly the "how" questions.
+The *Rule* answers the "who", "what" and indirectly the "how" questions.

 Who and What?
 """""""""""""